It's easy to start your application.

 Curriculum

-The 30-unit (10-course) MCSM is a part-time program geared toward cybersecurity and information technology professionals looking to take the next step in their career into a leadership role.
+The 30-unit (10-course) MCSM is a part-time program geared toward individuals looking to take the next step in their cybersecurity or IT career.

 A 15-unit (five-course) graduate certificate in cybersecurity management is also available and can transfer into the degree program at any time.
 This program offers the option to enroll in up to nine units in program-approved courses with the Computer Science Department.
 A graduate certificate is an excellent option for individuals wishing to advance their careers, with a shorter time commitment than a degree.